 We have included both new and classic books for fifth graders to read.

-To help your child keep track of their reading, download our printable 5th grade books checklist.
+To help your child keep track of their reading, download our printable 5th grade books checklist at the bottom of this post.

 5th Grade Reading List